TomHAnderson/box_sync/README.md

 This application is an example of when using the refresh_token the expires is reset to a large number e.g. [expires] => 1398295382

+The real problem here is box.com returns 'expires' instead of 'expire_at'

 Reproduce
 ---------
 1. Copy config/autoload/local.php.dist to config/autoload/local.php